Immigrate to Austria from UK - Legal Advice for British Citizens

-Company owners who want to move their business from the UK to Austria must consider relocation formalities.
+Company owners who want to move their business from the UK to Austria must consider relocation formalities and the local procedures if they want to immigrate to Austria.
 Among these, it is necessary that the activities in the country of origin be suspended until the move itself takes place.
 In this regard, a statement will be required according to which both the shareholders and the administrators of the respective company have to agree on the move of the company from UK to Austria.
 Furthermore, the contracts with the suppliers of the respective company will be concluded, but also the credit loans, if they exist.
 The directors of the British company have the duty to notify the Trade Register regarding the relocation to Austria.

 Regarding the relocation of the company to Austria, it is necessary to analyze the formalities regarding its registration in this country, with the help of the relevant authorities.
 The necessary documents will be drawn up, including those for setting up the company on the territory of Austria.
 If you want more about how to relocate to Austria from UK as a company owner, feel free to discuss the legal issues with our lawyers.

 Here are some statistics about the Austrian economy, helpful for the British who want to open a business in this country: